WalkerCodeRanger/ExhaustiveMatching/README.md

 ExhaustiveMatching.Analyzer adds exhaustive matching to C# switch statements.

-*Get compiler errors for missing cases in a switch statement.* Mark which switch statements should have exhaustive matching by throwing an exception in the default case.
-Exhaustive matching works not just for enums, but for classes and interfaces.
+*Get compiler errors for missing cases in a switch statement.* Mark which switch statements should have exhaustiveness checking by throwing an exception in the default case.
+Exhaustiveness checking works not just for enums, but for classes and interfaces.
 Turn them into [discriminated unions (aka sum types)](https://en.wikipedia.org/wiki/Tagged_union) by marking them with the `Closed` attribute and listing the cases.
 ExhaustiveMatching.Analyzer goes beyond what other languages support by handling full inheritance hierarchies.

-## Exhaustive Matching for C\#
+## Exhaustive Switch for C\#

 Mark a switch statement as exhaustive and get errors for missing cases.